laelbarlow/amoebae/README.md

       to be relevant.
     - Notes:
-        - Occasionally, temporary disruptions of NCBI servers will prevent download of files.
-If the workflow fails to download FASTA files, check the FTP download URL, and try again later.
+        - Occasionally, temporary disruptions of NCBI servers will prevent download of files (queries or genomes).
+If the workflow fails to download FASTA files, check the FTP download URL or NCBI accession, as applicable, and try running the workflow again.
         - If your `results/Ref_seqs_1_auto_predictions.csv` file is missing search results that you expected it to contain, then you may be using the wrong protein FASTA file for one or more reference genomes.
 Check